"You would never say that to a woman."

 In heterosexual relationships sometimes mothers end up feeling like society sees their male partner as some kind of hero for doing regular parenting tasks...while mama doesn't get any recognition for doing the lion's share of the parenting.

-Knightly, who shares her 1 and 5-year-old daughter with husband James Righton wants people to stop praising dads for the basics and start expecting them to be parents.
+Knightley, who shares two daughters with husband James Righton, wants people to stop praising dads for the basics and start expecting them to be parents.
 She says the conversation about working mom guilt needs to be redirected, because most fathers work, too—and nobody's asking them if they feel guilty about it.

 "Why do we not engage men in that conversation?"
 Knightley said.
 "Why do we not expect a working man to be looking after their children as much as their partner is?
 Why do we assume that they don't feel guilty about not spending enough time with their children as well?"